wilsonrljr/sysidentpy/docs/book/preface.md

-# Dynamic Discoveries: A Journey Through System Identification and Forecasting
+# Nonlinear Dynamics: A Journey Through System Identification and Forecasting

 Welcome to our companion book on System Identification!
 This book is a comprehensive yet fun approach to learning about dynamic models and forecasting.
 We believe that learning doesn't have to be dull and boring, which is why we've made sure to infuse some humor into the material.

 Our book is specifically designed for those who are interested in learning system identification and forecasting.
 We will guide you through the process step-by-step using Python and the SysIdentPy package.
-With SysIdentPy, you will be able to apply a range of techniques for modeling dynamic systems, making predictions, and exploring different design schemes.
+With `SysIdentPy`, you will be able to apply a range of techniques for modeling dynamic systems, making predictions, and exploring different design schemes.

 Our approach to teaching is centered around a rigorous curriculum that is designed to provide you with a deep understanding of the subject matter.
 Learning is an iterative process, which is why our book is organized in a way that allows you to build upon your knowledge gradually.